CPS Logo_rgb-2

 Like violations of other employment laws, if you fail to follow the COBRA rules, the costs can quickly add up.
 For example, if you don’t meet the notice requirements, you could be fined $110 per day per qualified beneficiary by the Department of Labor.
 Plus, the IRS can also impose an excise tax for violations.

-As you can see, COBRA rules and requirements can be complicated.
-To mitigate your risk of non-compliance and costly penalties, it’s important to understand what’s required of you when it comes to COBRA and review to your practices.
-For some companies, it makes more sense to outsource.
-If that sounds like you, learn more about what you should consider when selecting a cobra administrator
+As you can see, COBRA rules and requirements can be complicated, but the bottom line is that, in most cases, you’ll need to provide either COBRA or mini-COBRA coverage.
+To mitigate your risk of non-compliance and costly penalties, it’s important to understand what’s required of you to maintain COBRA compliance and review your practices.
+For some companies without the resources or expertise in-house to manage COBRA administration, it makes more sense to outsource the task to a third party administrator (TPA).
+If that sounds like you, learn the factors to consider when selecting a COBRA administrator.
+As you evaluate your options, learn about the COBRA administration services Complete Payroll Solutions offers to see if we may be a good fit for your organization.

 Subscribe